White Cliffs & surrounds

 Wilcannia & Tilpa

-A one hour drive south of White Cliffs is Wilcannia, a former paddle-steamer river port for the transport of wool and wheat along the Darling River.
-Today the town boasts magnificent heritage sandstone buildings such as the 19th century post office and Wilcannia Athenaeum.
+A one-hour drive south of White Cliffs is Wilcannia, a former paddlesteamer river port from the 1860s that was a hub for the transport of wool and wheat along the Darling River.
+Today the town boasts magnificent heritage sandstone buildings such as the 19th-century post office and Wilcannia Athenaeum.

 Northeast of Wilcannia, on the banks of the Darling River, is the tiny town of Tilpa.
 It’s a stop on the Darling River Run and best known for its iconic pub.
-Established in 1894, the Tilpa Hotel is a true Outback timber pub, with walls covered in messages that capture the spirit of the bush.
+Established in 1894, the Tilpa Hotel is a true outback timber pub, with walls covered in messages that capture the spirit of the bush.
+Further west, Louth is another tiny riverside settlement known for its pub and the annual Louth Races in August.

 Emus at Paroo-Darling National Park in Wilcannia, White Cliffs Area, Outback NSW